-On October 17, we released our third set of Advent coloring posters, our Advent Journey Coloring Posters.
-Thousands of churches around the world have used our large coloring posters, and we are particularly excited about this year’s poster theme and illustrations.
+Our Advent Journey Coloring Posters are available now – ORDER YOUR POSTERS HERE.
+Thousands of churches around the world have used our large coloring posters, and we are particularly excited about this poster theme and illustrations.
 These six coloring posters will walk you and your community through the journey of Advent, Christmas, and into Epiphany.
 With these posters, your community can journey together, color and do art together, and have a chance to create meaningful intergenerational relationships.

 So many different groups of people have used our coloring posters over the years: Sunday School classes, youth groups, college ministries, nursing home residents and more!
 But we’ve found that churches who have taken the time to create intergenerational opportunities with the coloring posters have received one of the greatest gifts of all: deepened relationships among people of all ages.